xiaofeng94/Gen-Enhanced-Negs/README.md

 ## Evaluating GLIP on OmniLabel

-### Install GLIP
-- We provide our customized GLIP code in `./GLIP`.
+We provide our customized GLIP code in `./GLIP`.
 We only add necessary code to enable evaluation on [OmniLabel benchmark](https://www.omnilabel.org/).
 You may check the git log in `./GLIP` for what we modified, if you want merge those changes into your own codebase.
+NOTE: Below is not a necessary step to run the evaluation
 ```
-cd <root folder of this repo>/GLIP
+cd <root folder of this repo>
+git checkout 4190ad40f1caa371e73c4168ced9f1adc25d382e
+cd ./GLIP
+mv .git_old .git
 git log
 ```

+### Install GLIP
 - You may follow the following instruction to install GLIP to avoid any incompatibility issues.
 ```
 cd <root folder of this repo>/GLIP